Panonim/aiofiles/docs/configuration.md

-`TRUSTED_PROXIES`, `ALLOWED_HOSTS` and `PROXY_ONLY` are read by the init script as well, which renders the same host rules into nginx so they cover the frontend and not only the API.
+`TRUSTED_PROXIES`, `ALLOWED_HOSTS` and `PROXY_ONLY` are read by the init script as well, which renders the same host rules into nginx so they cover the frontend and not only the API. `LISTEN_ADDR` is too, so nginx's `proxy_pass` target always matches where Go actually bound.

 Read by the container's init script or the image itself, never by the Go process: